s-j-scott/bilevel-recycling/README.md

 in the terminal.

 ## Getting started
- All figures and numerical results are already available.
-To recreate them, there are 3 main files:
+To recreate the results and plots associated with the BSDS300 dataset experiment:
- * [generate_bilevel_problem_solution.py](generate_bilevel_problem_solution.py) solves the bilevel learning problem associated with determining optimal filters for fields of experts regularizer of an inpainting MNIST problem.
+ * [BSDS_generate_bilevel_data.py](BSDS_generate_bilevel_data.py) solves the bilevel learning problem
- * [generate_results.py](generate_results.py) re-solves the sequence of Hessian systems encountered in bilevel learning problem solve, employing numerous recycling Krylov  subspace strategies.
+ * [BSDS_generate_recycle_data.py](BSDS_generate_recycle_data.py) re-solves the sequence of Hessian systems encountered in the bilevel learning problem, employing numerous recycling Krylov subspace strategies.
- * [generate_plots.py](generate_plots.py) displays all results associated with the different recycling strategies.
+ * [BSDS_plot.py](BSDS_plot.py) displays all results associated with the different recycling strategies.

+To recreate the plots associated with the MNIST datset experiments:
+* [MNIST_plot.py](MNIST_plot.pt) displays all results associated with the different recycling strategies